 The Emergence of a New Qur'anic Hermeneutic and the Role and Impact of Universities in West and East, in The Law Applied: Contextualizing the Islamic Shari'A, London: I.B.
 Taurus (P. Bearman, W. Heinrichs, and B. Weiss, eds.)
 (2008)

 Action Research for Justice in Newark, N.J., in Educating for Justice: Social Values and Legal Education, pp. 167-193 Aldershot, UK: Ashgate Publishing (Jeremy Cooper and Louise Trubek, eds.)
 (1997)

 "A Danish Trojan Horse: Law and the Muhammad Cartoons", Jurist (2006)

 "An Optimistic Democrat," review of "After Jihad" by Noah Feldman, Farrar, Straus, and Giroux, New York (2003)

 "A Primer in Islamic Law," a review of Laleh Bakhtiar's Encyclopedia of Islamic Law: A Compendium of the Major Schools, Kazi Publications, Chicago (1995)

 WORKS IN PROGRESS

-The Problem of Slavery in Islamic Law and Culture
+Possessed by The Right Hand: The Problem of Slavery in Islamic Law and Muslim Cultures (Book)